graycenw/academic-kickstart/content/home/scicom_experience.md

   location = "Boulder, CO"
   date_start = "2020-07-01"
   date_end = ""
-  description = """Graycen works with chairpeople and organizers of molecular and cellular biology meetings to guide them through the process of chairing a digital symposium.
+  description = """Graycen works with chairpeople and organizers of molecular and cellular biology meetings to guide them through the process of chairing a digital symposium and facilitate useful and engaging question and answer sessions for each talk."""

-    Responsibilities include:

-  * Training chairpeople on the digital platform for eSymposia
-  * Assisting chairpeople with audience interactions during the live meeting
-  * Selecting relevant and exciting questions for chairpeople ot ask speakers from the pool of audience-submitted questions
-  """

 [[experience]]
   title = "Chair & Lead Organizer"